-This topic describes features that are either new or changed in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update.
+This topic describes features that are either new or changed in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (July 2017).
 This version was released in July 2017 and has a build number of 7.2.11792.56024.

 Note: Dynamics 365 for Operations (on-premises) is currently being renamed.
 You will see Dynamics 365 for Operations (on-premises) referenced throughout communications and licensing guides.
 The in-product name that you will see when deploying the product is Dynamics 365 for Finance and Operations, Enterprise edition.
 Both of these names refer to the same product.